Chiral quantum optics in the bulk of photonic quantum Hall systems: Quantum revivals and state transfer

 In the bulk of the lattice, this principle readily explains the motion of the photons along straight lines, which are the equipotential lines of the linear potential gradient along the $x$-direction.
 The behavior of the photons near the edges can then be understood by considering the potential shown in Fig.~\ref{fig:8} (a), where on top of the constant electric field the edges are modelled by a smooth confining potential $V_{\rm conf}$, such that

 The potential $V_{\rm conf}(\vec{r}_i )$ is taken to be small and smooth in the bulk and to grow very rapidly near the boundaries of the lattice.
-This example illustrates very clearly, how the equipotential lines in this system form closed loops, represented by straight lines in the bulk, which then continue around the edges.
+This example illustrates very clearly how the equipotential lines in this system form closed loops, represented by straight lines in the bulk, which then continue around the edges.
 Therefore, these equipotential lines explain the shape of the modefunction shown in Fig.~\ref{fig:6} (b), but also the fact that the photons propagating along the edge reenter the bulk region exactly at the position $x_e$, where they have been emitted.

 In electronic systems, this guiding-center principle is crucial to understand the quantized Hall transport and the existence of extended states in the bulk, even in the presence of strong disorder~\cite{Huo_extstates_PhysRevLett.68.1375}.
 This latter aspect is ultimately related to the non-trivial topology of the electron wavefunctions~\cite{Arovas_PhysRevLett.60.619} and is linked to the integer quantum Hall effect through percolation theory \cite{Trugman_PhysRevB.27.7539}.
 Even though extended states are sensitive to the boundaries and are different for every different realization of disorder, at least one of them must always exist and connect one boundary to the other.
 In the current setting, this last feature is exactly what gives rise to the observed periodic photonic orbits, even in a finite-size lattice.
+It is worth noticing that this type of physics was also recently observed in ultracold gases experiments with rotating traps \cite{Zwierlein_10.1126/science.aba7202, Zwierlein_nature_2022}.

 As another consequence of this principle and a key difference from the $E=0$ case, photons injected at the boundary of the quantum Hall lattice can penetrate into the bulk while following specific equipotential lines.
 Since every equipotential line identifies a unique resonance frequency, photons of different frequency are transported to different regions in the bulk.
 More specifically, for a configuration shown in Fig.~\ref{fig:8} (b), photons that are injected at the upper-right corner of the lattice with a frequency $\omega_{\rm in}$ will propagate along the edge before making a turn into the bulk region at a position